csuchico-csci551/Conway-s-Game-of-Life/README.md

 * 40 - correct implementaiton of game of life for 2 different slicing implementations
 * 30 - timing data/methodology
 * 30 - conclusions/questions drawn from testing

+## Extra Credit

+For an extra 10 points of EC on this assignment.
+So not sure I'll be able to get the environment onto the lab machines; however, if it's possible reimplement your code in Rust and include the Rust implementations in your comparisons.
+How does Rust compare to your original implementations in scalability/speed/etc?

+Make sure to include your source, Cargo.toml, and any other details/files along with your source to compile/run your Rust implementation.